Poisson-Dirichlet asymptotics in condensing particle systems: Application to interacting particle systems and conclusion

 As mentioned in the introduction, condensation transitions occur naturally and have been studied extensively for interacting particle systems, more precisely for stochastic lattice gases which model transport phenomena and conserve the number of particles.
 A large class of such models with state space $\Omega_{L,N}$ has been introduced in \cite{CT85} with infinitesimal generator of the form

 where $f\in C_b (\Omega_{L,N})$.
-Here $\eta^{xy}$ denotes the configuration $\eta -e^{(x)}+ e^{(y)}$ where one particle moved from site $x$ to site $y$, with $e^{(x)}$ denoting the unit vector $e^{(x)}_z =\delta_{x,z}$.
+Whenever $\eta_x>0$, $\eta^{xy}$ denotes the configuration $\eta -e^{(x)}+ e^{(y)}$ where one particle moved from site $x$ to site $y$.
+Recall that $e^{(x)}_z =\delta_{x,z}$.
 The jump rate $u(n,m)\geq 0$ is a non-negative function of the occupation numbers $n$ on the departure and $m$ on the target site of a particle jump, and to avoid degeneracies we assume that $u(n,m)=0$ if and only if $n=0$. $p(x,y)$ denotes an irreducible probability kernel on $\{ 1,\ldots ,L\}$ and models the geometry of the underlying lattice.
 Systems have been studied, e.g.\ on regular lattices in various dimensions and with different boundary conditions, here we assume that the system is closed and conserves the total number of particles $\sum_{x=1}^L \eta_x$.

 For any fixed number of particles $N\in\mathbb{N}$, the operator $\mathcal{L}\sind{L}$ defines an irreducible, continuous-time Markov process on the finite state space $\Omega_{L,N}$, which therefore has a unique invariant distribution $\pi_{L,N}$.
-It has been established in \cite{CT85,FGS16} that this distribution is indeed of product form and spatially homogeneous, cf. \eqref{wpi}, under the following conditions:
+It has been established in \cite{CT85,FGS16} that this distribution is indeed of product form and spatially homogeneous, cf. \eqref{wpi}, under the conditions: